telerik/blazor-docs/components/grid/export/excel.md

 * `bool` fields are exported as `TRUE` or `FALSE` strings, because there is no boolean data type in Excel and these string values are the most common ones used in data and macros.

-* Date and number formats are exported with the following format: `mm/dd/yyyy hh:mm:ss` plus the current app culture AM/PM specifier.
-The Excel date formats are different than .NET date formats and Excel may not always recognize the column as dates if the entire date format from the culture is used.
+* Date and number formats are exported with the following format: `mm/dd/yyyy hh:mm:ss` plus the current app culture AM/PM specifier for dates, and `Convert.ToDouble(value)` for numbers (which uses the current thread culture).
+The Excel date formats are different than .NET date formats and Excel may not always recognize the column as dates, for example, if the entire date format from the .NET culture is used.

 * Templates are not exported, because there is no provision in the framework for getting them at runtime.
 If a column, header or group header/footer has a template or aggregates, it will be ignored.
 The headers will be the `Title` of the column, the data is the data from the `Field`.